 What types of life insurance are there?

-Permanent life insurance offers lifelong protection, which you can accumulate cash value on a tax-deferred basis.
+- Permanent life insurance offers lifelong protection, which you can accumulate cash value on a tax-deferred basis.
 The cash value can be used for multiple purposes if you get in a tough spot.
-The one downside is that initial premiums are considerably higher than what you would pay for a term policy with the same amount.
+The one downside is that initial premiums are often higher than what you would pay for a term policy with the same amount.

-There are two types of permanent life insurance: whole life and universal life.
+There are two types of permanent life insurance: whole life and flexible premium.
 Whole life insurance premiums remain the same for life, and the death benefit and rate of return on your cash values are guaranteed.
 With universal life insurance, you can seek potentially better returns by allocating your fixed premiums among investment sub-accounts, typically comprised of stocks and bonds.
 Universal life insurance offers the flexibility of varying the amount of your premium payments, as well as other tax benefits.

 What are the benefits of life insurance?